 Bentwhistle The Dragon In A Threat from the Past – My Review!!

 I’ve seen buzz out there in social media for Bentwhistle the Dragon In A Threat from the Past by Paul Cude.
-Consequently, I read the blurb, thought it sounded interesting, and gave it a read.
+Since I like dragons, I read the blurb, thought it sounded interesting, and gave it a read.
 Below are my thoughts!

 Synopsis (from the author):